/ BLOG

 • Accessing your own personal savings

-If you are ever unsure about which option is going to suit your business best, it is always wise to seek out the advice of a financial professional like your accountant to give you the appropriate advice.
+If you are unsure about which option is going to suit your business best, it is always wise to seek out the advice of a financial professional like your accountant to give you the appropriate advice.

 Recommended reading: Cash flow management tips for small business